akinyiv/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 16- Display lines containing the pattern “root” and 3 lines after them in the file.
  File 17- Display all the lines in the file that do not contain the pattern “bin”.
 File 18- Display all lines of the file starting with a letter.
+File 19- Replace all characters A and c from input to Z and e respectively.